dheepakshakthi/Ai-Chatbot-with-image-processing-features/README.md

 <br><br>
 Mask-R-CNN model and COCO dataset is used for object detection, BLIP image captioning model is used for cpation generation for images and Stable diffusion model is used for image generation.
 <br><br>
-You can change between "float32" and "float16" according to our need. <br>
+You can change between "float32" and "float16" according to our need (float16 is faster and recomended if you have vram less than or equal to 4gb). <br>
 You can also change between "DPMSolverMultistepScheduler" and "EulerDiscreteScheduler".
 ![image](https://github.com/user-attachments/assets/3e310cc1-ed9b-4897-a771-e38190041857)
 <br><br>